Darren Waller Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 Recent Performances

-- Against the Bengals last week, Waller was targeted eight times and racked up 116 yards on seven receptions.
+- In last week's matchup with the Bengals, Waller hauled in seven passes for 116 yards (16.6 yards per reception) while being targeted eight times.

-- Waller has also tacked on 18 receptions for 232 yards in his last three games.
-He's been targeted 26 times, producing 77.3 yards per game.
+- During his last three games, Waller has 232 receiving yards on 18 receptions (26 targets), averaging 77.3 yards per game.

 Waller's Las Vegas Teammates